Forrest-Z/heuristic_search/README.md

 # Heuristic Search Library

+Originally found on Bitbucket.
+See https://bitbucket.org/maciej_przybylski/heuristic_search/src/master/

 Heuristic Search Library is the open-source C++ library with the generic implementations of several incremental search algorithms based on A\*:

-Originally found on Sourceforge.
-See https://bitbucket.org/maciej_przybylski/heuristic_search/src/master/

 * A\*
 * Repeated A\*